Nearly one in three older adults age 65-74, and over half of those age 75+, have hearing loss.

 If you have a Medicare Advantage plan, check with your plan to see whether any hearing services or supplies are covered.

 Where can I get help paying for hearing aids and tests, and how do I know what hearing aid I should purchase?

-- Sertoma is a civic service organization that helps connect people with hearing assistance.
-Sertoma has a comprehensive listing of national and state charitable programs, organized by state.
+- Sertoma, a civic service organization that helps connect people with hearing assistance, has a comprehensive listing of national and state charitable programs, organized by state.

 - Help America Hear is an assistance program from the Foundation for Sight and Sound providing new hearing aids for low-income individuals.